huelemeier/travel-distance/README.md

 <img width="664" alt="Bildschirmfoto 2022-08-02 um 12 32 11" src="https://user-images.githubusercontent.com/69513270/182355366-0e09f7b7-b11b-4c51-89cb-ccfa66a9b493.png">

 ### Articulation speed
 In real-life scenarios, humans differ in their translation, and thus, articulation speed (Masselink & Lappe, 2015).
 To keep the scene close to reality, we manipulate the articulation and translation speed of the walkers.
 The original motion-tracking data have a matching translation speed of 0.013 (0.6m/s.).
-By linear interpolation (see Matlab Skript extrapolatewalker.m), we create two more motion files with either 0.8 (slower) or 1.2 times (faster) the original articulation speed.
+By linear interpolation (see Matlab Skript extrapolatewalkerdata.m), we create two more motion files with either 0.8 (slower) or 1.2 times (faster) the original articulation speed.
 Translation speed is adjusted accordingly.
 The three different articulation and translation speeds are divided equally among the 30 point-light walkers.
 The average walker speed remains constant at 0.013 at any trial.
 Randomized position in depth combined with a randomized starting position in the gait cycle let the crowd appear naturally.

 ### Walker position
 The walkers' positions are uniformly sampled in the frustum.
 We limit their position in depth to 26 m maximum so that walkers appear at an adequate sight.
 This limited in-depth position is beneficial for leaving crowds combined with slow observer speeds.
 When walkers disappear from the frustum, we replace them at 23 m in depth and correct for the movement speed of the observer.